Feasibility Study for EVSE & Solar Microgrids kicks off for thirty LA County Lifeguard Station…

 The Clean Coalition makes progress on our campaign to eliminate the massive market distortion of 3 cents/kilowatt-hour (kWh) that TAC steal from local renewables in investor-owned utility service territories, including from Community Choice Aggregators.
 The 2017 legislative cycle features the Clean Coalition-sponsored Senate Bill 692 to force CAISO to fix the TAC distortion by implementing a consistent statewide “user-pays” approach.
 In response, CAISO starts the Review TAC Structure Stakeholder Initiative, which is based on the Clean Coalition’s proposed TAC fix.
 By the end of 2017, nearly 100 supporting organizations sign on to ensure our proposal is adopted.

-People’s Action for Clean Energy award
+Receiving the People’s Action for Clean Energy award

 The Clean Coalition’s work is recognized by the People’s Action for Clean Energy, with their 2017 Judi Friedman Clean Energy Leadership Award for bold and creative leadership in the field of clean energy.